The City Council

 The City Council is divided into five Standing Committees: Finance, Health and Welfare, Urban Development, Education and Cultural Affairs and Transport and Environmental Affairs.
 These committees prepare all matters for decision by the City Council.
 The Council also has a Procedures Committee which organizes the work of the Council and a Control Committee which supervises the activities of the City Government and its administration.

-- 20 Members of City Council from Arbeiderpartiet (A), (the Labour Party)
+- 15 Members from Høyre (the Conservative Party)

-- 19 Members of City Council from Høyre (H), (the Conservative Party)
+- 12 Members from Arbeiderpartiet (the Labour Party)

-- 5 Members of City Council from Miljøpartiet De Grønne (MDG), (the Green Party)
+- 9 Members from Miljøpartiet De Grønne (the Green Party)

-- 4 Members of City Council from Fremskrittspartiet (F), (the Progress Party)
+- 4 Members from Rødt (the Red Party)

-- 4 Members of City Council from Venstre (V), (the Liberal Party)
+- 4 Members from Venstre (the Liberal Party)

-- 3 Members of City Council from Rødt (R), (the Red Party)
+- 3 members from Fremskrittspartiet (the Progress Party)

-- 1 Members of City Council from Kristelig Folkeparti (KrF), (the Christian Democratic Party)
+- 1 Member from Kristelig Folkeparti (the Christian Democratic Party)

 The City Government